 Additionally, CVM anatomy professors have utilized a free veterinary anatomy website from the University of Minnesota College of Veterinary Medicine and an online image bank from the American Association of Veterinary Anatomists (AAVA) to supplement online anatomy courses and labs.

 The AAVA has also connected instructors from different institutions to allow them to share ideas for teaching anatomy virtually.

 Incorporating resources from other colleges can provide students with access to specialists and learning materials that are unique to certain institutions.
-Therefore, on top of allowing for smooth transitions to online classes, the sharing of resources between veterinary colleges has increased the range of information students have to learn from.
+Therefore, on top of allowing for smooth transitions to online classes, the sharing of education resources between veterinary colleges has increased the range of information students have to learn from.

 “For example, dentistry and dermatology are specialties we have at the CVM that other schools may not,” Ritter said.
 “Also, even if another school has someone in that specialty, they may have a different context or different perspective, so it is taught differently.”